As a property owner in Florida, homestead exemption is one way to reduce the amount of real estate taxes you pay on your residential property.

 When and where do I file for homestead exemption and all other exemptions?

-Initial application for homestead exemption and other exemptions must be made between January 1st and March 1st with the Property Appraiser's office.
-You may pre-file for exemptions anytime after the March 1st deadline, for the following year's taxes.
+Initial application for homestead exemption and other exemptions must be made at the Property Appraiser's Office by March 1st of the year you are applying for.
+You may pre-file for exemptions anytime after you take ownership of the property, become a permanent resident or become eligible for specific exemptions for the following year's taxes.

 See pull-down menu for “Forms and Applications” and then “Homestead Exemption Application.”
 Please be sure to follow the instructions to complete the application.